-TLC Tips For Your Achy Breaky Feet
+TLC Tips For Your Achy, Breaky Feet

 We are on our feet every day.
 And now that the holidays are here, our feet will take a beating.
 In fact, an average person walks the equivalent of 4 times around the world in a lifetime.
-It’s no wonder our feet hurt and that more than three-quarters of United States adults have foot issues.
+It’s no wonder our feet hurt and that more than three-quarters of American adults have foot issues.

 There are several areas of the foot where the pain is most prevalent.
 From shin splints to neuropathy pain, these debilitating afflictions can slow you down.
-The good news is there are ways to relieve foot pain that we can do on our own and naturally.
+The good news is that there are ways to relieve foot pain that we can do on our own and naturally.
 So sit back, take a load off, put your feet up, and get rid of foot pain today...

 Achilles Tendinitis: Pain above the heel or back of the leg.